robertpountney92/cloudtrail-cloudwatch-elasticsearch/README.md

 # cloudtrail-cloudwatch-elasticsearch module

-Terraform module to collect and display CloudTrail logs through AWS Elasticsearch
+Terraform module to collect and stream CloudTrail logs for and AWS accout to a CloudWatch group.
+The data from the CloudWatch group is then sent to AWS Elasticsearch for data visualisation.

 ## Usage